BASED ON POLICY NUMBER AND TITLE:

 - Each academic division may impose additional restrictions, such as the format for documenting learning experiences.
 When division-specific restrictions exist, the restrictions must be written and available to students upon request.

 - The awarding of credit through experiential learning is contingent upon many factors not limited to but including minimum age, length of time prior to enrolling or resuming education, or specified number of years of work or public service experience.

 - PROCESSES FOR AWARDING EXPERIENTIAL LEARNING CREDIT

 - To request credit for experiential learning, students must contact their academic advisor.
 The academic advisor, with assistance from other appropriate departmental personnel, evaluates the request.
 If credit is not granted, the process concludes, unless the student appeals as outlined below in "E".
 If the evaluation warrants granting credit, the advisor completes the "Credit Through Experiential Learning" form and obtains the student's signature.

 - The academic advisor then routes the "Credit Through Experiential Learning" form to the appropriate department head and academic dean for approval.
 The academic dean for the division offering the equivalent course must grant approval to award experiential learning credit.

 - The academic dean submits the "Credit Through Experiential Learning" form to the Registrar's office for the awarding of credit.
 The Registrar signs the "Credit Through Experiential Learning" form and returns copies to the routing distribution.
 The Registrar awards the appropriate credit on the student's academic records.

 - Each academic dean must maintain documentation about any experiential learning credit granted.
 Such documentation must clearly describe, and establish the validity of, the process and criteria for awarding experiential learning credit.
 Upon request from another institution, the Registrar shall provide documentation (copies of the "Credit Through Experiential Learning" form) pertaining to the evaluation process and criteria for awarding experiential learning credit.

 - If an advisor, department head, or academic dean denies a student's request for experiential learning credit, the student has the right to appeal to the next appropriate level of supervision, up to and including the Vice President for the Education or designee.
-The decision of the Vice President for Academic Affairs or designee is final.
+The decision of the Vice President for Education or designee is final.